hexojs/site/source/docs/templates.md

 title: Templates
 ---
-Templates decide the presentation of your website.
-Every theme should contain at least a `index` template.
-The following is the corresponding template for each pages.
+Templates define the presentation of your website by describing what each page should look like.
+The table below shows the corresponding template for every available page.
+At the very least, a theme should contain an `index` template.

 Template | Page | Fallback
 --- | --- | ---
 `index` | Home page |
 `post` | Posts | `index`
 `page` | Pages | `index`
 `archive` | Archives | `index`